yorkxin/vscode-coffeescript-support/README.md

 - Show all Symbol Definitions Within a Document ("Go to symbol in file" command)
 - Show all All Symbol Definitions in Workspace ("Go to symbol in workspace" command)

-For other planned features, issues and source code, see https://github.com/chitsaou/vscode-coffeescript-support .
+To report bugs, or contribute to the source code, see https://github.com/chitsaou/vscode-coffeescript-support .

 ### Known Issues